fieldtrip/website/reference/ft_specest_irasa.md

    freqoi     = vector of frequencies in spectrum

- Optional arguments should be specified in key-value pairs and can include pad        = number, total length of data after zero padding (in seconds) padtype    = string, indicating type of padding to be used (see ft_preproc_padding, default: zero) freqoi     = vector, containing frequencies of interest polyorder  = number, the order of the polynomial to fitted to and removed from the data prior to the fourier transform (default = 0 -> remove DC-component) verbose    = boolean, output progress to console (0 or 1, default 1) output     = string, indicating type of output('fractal' or 'orignal', default 'fractal')
+ Optional arguments should be specified in key-value pairs and can include taper      = 'dpss', 'hanning' or many others, see WINDOW (default = 'hanning') pad        = number, total length of data after zero padding (in seconds) padtype    = string, indicating type of padding to be used (see ft_preproc_padding, default: zero) freqoi     = vector, containing frequencies of interest tapsmofrq  = the amount of spectral smoothing through multi-tapering.
+Note: 4 Hz smoothing means plus-minus 4 Hz, i.e. a 8 Hz smoothing box dimord     = 'tap_chan_freq' (default) or 'chan_time_freqtap' for memory efficiency (only used when variable number slepian tapers) polyorder  = number, the order of the polynomial to fitted to and removed from the data prior to the fourier transform (default = 0 -> remove DC-component) taperopt   = additional taper options to be used in the WINDOW function, see WINDOW verbose    = output progress to console (0 or 1, default 1)

- This implements: Wen.H. & Liu.Z.(2016), Separating fractal and oscillatory components in the power spectrum of neurophysiological signal.
+ This implements: Wen H, Liu Z. Separating fractal and oscillatory components in the power spectrum of neurophysiological signal.
 Brain Topogr.
-29(1):13-26.
-The source code accompanying the original paper is avaible from https://purr.purdue.edu/publications/1987/1
+2016 Jan;29(1):13-26.

- For more information about the current version(2020) and application, see https://www.fieldtriptoolbox.org/example/irasa/
+   For application, see Stolk et al., Electrocorticographic dissociation of alpha and beta rhythmic activity in the human sensorimotor system.
+It is recommended the user first sub-segments the data using ft_redefinetrial and specifies cfg.pad = 'nextpow2' when calling ft_frequencyanalysis in order to implement steps A and B of the original algorithm in Wen & liu.

  See also FT_FREQANALYSIS, FT_SPECEST_MTMFFT, FT_SPECEST_MTMCONVOL, FT_SPECEST_TFR, FT_SPECEST_HILBERT, FT_SPECEST_WAVELET
 ```